Interactive Question Answering Systems: Literature Review: Introduction

 \section{Introduction}

-\textbf{Motivation.} In the early literature, question-answering systems (QASs) were frequently contrasted to Search Engines (SEs).
-Their primary distinction was that the latter returns a ranked (often lengthy) list of documents, whereas the former produces an \textit{answer} to the question posed by the user~\cite{DBLP:journals/nle/HirschmanG01}.
-Today, the boundary between SEs and QASs is becoming increasingly blurred~\cite{DBLP:journals/nature/Etzioni11}.
-When we query Google seeking for \dquotes{President of the United States of America}, we no longer receive a list of results in which we must search for the answer, but rather a concise snippet that contains the answer to our question (extracted from a web page).
+\textbf{Motivation.} In the early literature, question-answering systems (QASs) were frequently contrasted to Search Engines (SEs), \updated{with the primary distinction being the nature of the output - SEs offer a list of documents ranked by relevance, while QASs provide a definitive answer to user inquiries~\cite{DBLP:journals/nle/HirschmanG01}.} However, \updated{the once-clear boundary between these systems is becoming ever more indistinct}, a transformation driven in large part by breakthroughs in artificial intelligence (AI), \updated{specifically Generative AI (GenAI) and Large Language Models (LLMs), which are reshaping the landscape of digital interaction and information retrieval~\cite{Zdrok2023GenerativeQA,DBLP:journals/nle/HirschmanG01}, as of the writing of this survey.
+Such technologies have not only expanded the capabilities of SEs and QASs but also underscored the growing need for Interactive Question Answering (IQA) systems that can engage users in a more~\textit{dynamic} conversational exchange.}

+\updated{The confluence of SEs and QASs into a more integrated landscape is evident in modern digital assistants and online search experiences.
+For example, querying Google for specific information such as \dquotes{President of the United States} no longer yields a mere list of documents for manual exploration but offers a concise and direct answer extracted from the Web.} This shift towards knowledge-based, direct response systems can be attributed to the complex understanding and processing capabilities of the systems, which underpin the operation of contemporary QASs.

-Essentially, QASs share the characteristic to have the ability to provide a clear answer to the user inquiry, regardless of the type of question, i.e., factual (\dquotes{Which kingdom does the animal Bird of Paradise belong to?})~\cite{bqa22}, visual (\dquotes{What color hair does the woman have?} combined with a picture of a woman)~\cite{iqa139}, or open-goal oriented (\dquotes{How can I connect my fitbit sensors to the server?})~\cite{iqa146}.
-The answer can be extracted from a portion of a document (as in the preceding example) or generated by condensing/summarizing fragments of many words into a coherent whole~\cite{DBLP:journals/nle/HirschmanG01}.~\textit{Extraction} and~\textit{generation} constitute the core building blocks of a QA algorithm.
+Essentially, QASs share the characteristic of providing a clear answer to the user inquiry, irrespective of the question's nature— factual (\dquotes{Which kingdom does the animal Bird of Paradise belong to?})~\cite{bqa22}, visual (\dquotes{What colour hair does the woman have?} combined with a picture of a woman)~\cite{iqa139}, or open-goal-oriented (\dquotes{How can I connect my Fitbit sensors to the server?})~\cite{iqa146}. \updated{The response may either be extracted directly from a segment of a document or synthesized by distilling numerous textual fragments into a unified, coherent response.
+The methodologies of \textit{extraction} and \textit{generation} form the foundational pillars of a question-answering algorithm's architecture.}